Clare's Law: Canada

 Versions of Clare's Law have been adopted, or are under consideration, in a number of Canadian provinces.
 By contrast with the United Kingdom, Canadian jurisdictions have typically adopted Clare's Law by statute.

 Saskatchewan, which, as of 2020, had more reported cases of domestic violence per capita than any other province, is the first province in Canada to implement Clare's Law.
 The province's Interpersonal Violence Disclosure Protocol (Clare's Law) Act received royal assent on 15 May 2019 and came into force on 29 June 2020.
 Under the Saskatchewan statute, a number of different parties have a 'right to ask', including 'the police, the person at risk, family members, medical professionals and shelter workers, among others'.
 As of June 2020, the RCMP had stated that it would not honour requests for information made pursuant to Clare's Law in Saskatchewan, as it is bound by federal privacy law.

 A version of Clare's Law was passed in the House of Assembly of Newfoundland and Labrador in November 2019.
 It received royal assent on 6 December 2019.
 As of June 2020, it had not yet come into force.

 Alberta's governing United Conservative Party tabled a version of Clare's Law in October 2019.
 The law came into force on 1 April 2021.

 The Manitoba Progressive Conservative Party spoke in favour of adopting a version of Clare's Law in Manitoba during the 2019 general election.

+In April 2021, Ontario New Democratic Party MPP Jennie Stevens introduced a version of Clare's Law under the title Bill 274, Intimate Partner Violence Disclosure Act.
+Bill 274 was defeated later the same month after Doug Ford's Progressive Conservative government opposed it.

 United Kingdom

-Versions of Clare's Law have been adopted in England and Wales (2014), Scotland (2016), and Northern Ireland (2018).
+Versions of Clare's Law have been adopted in England and Wales (2014), Scotland (2015), and Northern Ireland (2018).
+A more limited version for those who care for young people to check if a person has a record for child sexual offences came into force from 2008 as the Child Sex Offender Disclosure Scheme, following pilot use in 2007.